VIKAS-BUDHANI/Most_active_stocks/README.md

 # Most_active_stocks

-The data were scraped from Yahoo Finance under the head of Most actice stocks.
+The data were scraped from Yahoo Finance under the head of Most active stocks.
 The data is live.
 The data keep changing. so you have to run the code i will update the values and result according to the sorce data.

 * Imported python modules.